 The substance Hexahydrocannabinol (HHC) is included in Annex 4 to the Government Regulation in alphabetical order based on the proposal of the NPC of the Police of the Czech Republic, the Ministry of Defence and the Ministry of Health and belongs to the group of cannabinoids.
 There are laboratory studies that report that HHC generally has similar effects to THC, the main psychoactive substance in cannabis.
-The pharmacological and behavioural effects of HHC have not been studied in humans, although recent unofficial reports from consumers suggest that its effects may be similar to those of cannabis.
-The occurrence of the substance has so far been reported in Italy and Denmark.
+HHC currently has no medical or industrial use.
+The pharmacological and behavioural effects of HHC in humans have not yet been studied, although recent unofficial reports from consumers suggest that its effects may be similar to those of cannabis.
+The HHC was first identified in Europe in May 2022 by the Danish police.
+It was already present in 70 % of EU Member States during the eightmonth period between May and December 2022.
 Based on information from CAFIA, HHC has been detected in food in the Czech Republic, especially in confectionery via so-called HHC mats, internet and retail shops.
-Products with HHC content higher than 50% are also available on the market.
+Products with HHC content higher than 50 % are also available on the market.
 Data from the Toxicological Information Centre indicate the need to regulate the trade in these products, in particular a strict ban on consumption by children and adolescents.